ThinkbotsAreFree/logo.eno/README.md

 -- factorial n
 ```

-the same function can also be written on 1 line.
+the same function could also be written on 1 line.

 ```
 factorial n : fn ife < n 1 1 * n factorial - n 1